rweinmiller/rweinmiller/README.md

 ### Hi there 👋
 Thanks for checking out my page!
-Besides talking to people about GitHub, these are some things I'm passionate about
+Besides talking to people about GitHub, these are some things I'm passionate about:
-- Cooking up a meal or two
+- Cooking up a meal
 - Going for a run with my dog Hugo
 - Learning about wine
+- Photography
+- Throwing a ball through a ring

 ### Fun Fact:
 I can chop an onion blindfolded